Chat with us

 One prominent factor that can limit your ED obligation is a lack of affordability.
 For example, in the event you receive an insufficient offer of financial aid after you're accepted to the school, you may have cause for choosing to decline the ED school's offer and entertain offers from other schools.
 If push comes to shove, financial hardship offers almost the only strong premise there is for backing out of an ED commitment.

-In this context, however, remember that you may be able to get fairly accurate information about financial ahead of time.
+In this context, however, remember that you may be able to get fairly accurate information about financial support ahead of time.
 For instance, many schools host online financial aid calculators on their website.
 So, while it's true you won't have a detailed financial aid offer and package to review prior to deciding if you should apply ED or not, it would be expected that you had researched and had taken into consideration the anticipated costs of attendance at your ED school before applying.

 “Students who have applied for financial aid will receive an estimated financial aid package at the time of admission.
 The same financial aid is available to students whether they are admitted through our Early Decision or Regular Decision program.
 If admitted [ED], you must withdraw all other applications and accept our offer of admission.
 Only students who, after consultation with Financial Aid and Educational Financing, cite financial reasons for not attending will be released from the Early Decision agreement.”